About the TLO

 - Self-motivated and an eagerness to learn

-- Current MIT PhD student or postdoc
+- Current MIT PhD student

 - US citizen or permanent resident